 It’s no secret that finishing your basement will increase your home’s value.
-What you may not know is the money you spend on this type of so-called capital improvement could also help lower your tax bill when you sell your house.
+What you may not know is that you may be eligible for tax breaks for capital improvements on your home when you sell.

 Tax rules let you add capital improvement expenses to the cost basis of your home.
 Why is that a big deal?
-Because a higher cost basis lowers the total profit — capital gain, in IRS-speak — you’re required to pay taxes on.
-In other words, you might have a tax break coming.
-Here’s how to know what home improvements are tax deductible.
+Because a higher cost basis lowers the total profit — capital gain, in IRS-speak — that in some cases you may be required to pay taxes on.
+In other words, you might have a tax benefit coming.
+Here’s how to know what home improvements can pay off at tax time.

 What Home Improvements Are Tax Deductible?

 Some examples of eligible home improvements include:

 Although you may consider all the work you do to your home an improvement, the IRS looks at things differently.
 A rule of thumb: A capital improvement increases your home’s value, while a non-eligible repair just returns something to its original condition.

 According to the IRS, capital improvements have to last for more than one year and add value to your home, prolong its life, or adapt it to new uses.

 IRS Publication 523 has a list of eligible improvements.